telerik/ajax-docs/controls/asyncupload/overview.md

 **RadAsyncUpload** relies on saving temporary files to work.
 When posted, files are saved to the designated temp folder (**App_Data/RadUploadTemp** by default) with unique names.
 Once a postback occurs the **RadAsyncUpload** fires the **OnFileUploaded** event for each file.
 The target file is passed as part of the arguments to the event and can be set as either valid (default) or invalid.
 After the events fire, all files marked as valid are automatically saved to the **TargetFolder** if it’s set.

 Finally, all processed temporary files are deleted.
-Temporary files are also deleted after a set amount of time defined by the **TemporaryFileExpiration** property which can be set seperately to a **RadAsyncUpload** control as well as globally in the web.config:
+Temporary files are also deleted after a set amount of time defined by the **TemporaryFileExpiration** property.

 >note With the release of **Q1 2011 SP2 RadAsyncUpload** supports setting the temporary folder globally in the appSettings section of the web.config.
 > **< add key="Telerik.AsyncUpload.TemporaryFolder" value="[path_to_the_temporary_folder]" />**